lucy-sees/Photographer_Website/README.md

   <h2 align="center">Wanjiru- Photographer Portfolio Website</h2>

-  Wanjiruis a fully responsive portfolio website, <br />Responsive for all devices, build using HTML, CSS, and JavaScript.
+  Wanjiru is a fully responsive portfolio website, <br />Responsive for all devices, build using HTML, CSS, and JavaScript.

-  <a href="https://lucy-sees.github.io/wanjiru/"><strong>➥ Live Demo</strong></a>
+  <a href="https://lucy-sees.github.io/Wanjiru/"><strong>➥ Live Demo</strong></a>

 </div>